The next instalment of the anthology series is fast-approaching

+“We knew going into it that it would be difficult and challenging and more complicated than a normal film that we would do.
+Even then, we underestimated,” Brooker told The Hollywood Reporter back in January.
 “As the story expanded, I like to say that the story got longer and it got wider.
 So the whole thing started expanding a bit like an inflatable life raft in a small room.”

 He added: “We knew going into it that this would impact our time, but it hasn’t stopped us from doing other films.
 I think it’s fair to say that it took us more time and effort than we had initially anticipated.”

-How many episodes will season five have?
+How many episodes will there be in season 5?

 Any idea of the plot?

-Almost certainly not.
+Nope, sorry.
 When NME asked about a sequel to the fan-favourite episode, Brooker responded: “In terms of a sequel to ‘San Junipero’, no, certainly not in its current form – I don’t think we’d revisit those characters unless we had a really, really good reason.
 And I very much doubt that we would do that as an episode.
 Maybe as a graphic novel or some sort of commemorative biscuit; but we wouldn’t want to pick that apart and tinker with it, as we’d like to leave Kelly and Yorkie where they are.”

-And what about a Black Mirror film?
+And what about another Black Mirror film?